-- To achieve a minimum of 4.0% annualized excess return over LIBOR (net of fees). - To achieve an above-median ranking in a comparable style group of hedge fund- of-funds based upon rolling 3-year periods, thereby demonstrating superior returns over longer time frames. - To achieve the above return objective with an expected standard deviation similar to fixed income.
+- To achieve a minimum of 4.0% annualized excess return over the Secured Overnight Financing Rate (SOFR). - To achieve an above-median ranking in a comparable style group of hedge fund- of-funds based upon rolling 3-year periods, thereby demonstrating superior returns over longer time-frames. - To achieve the above return objective with an expected standard deviation similar to fixed income.